 It’s interesting how many plants have common names that remind you of creatures that live in the water.
 Heliconias are known as “lobster claws” because their flowers have that shape.
-Then there’s the String of Dolphins we profiled a few weeks ago.
+Then there’s the String of Dolphins.
 Today’s fish-as-a-plant is the Goldfish Plant.

 Columnea gloriosa features dark green leaves and flowers of red, orange and gold that do look a lot like goldfish.